emgong/double-takes/app/posts/2013-06-26-what-polymer-and-angular-tell-us-about-the-future-success-of-the-web-platform-and-javascript-frameworks.md

         """
 ---

-Yehuda Katz recently gave a talk entitled ["The Future of the Client-Side Web"](https://www.youtube.com/watch?v=EcyxXPILO8E) in which he highlighted the current challenges that web standards bodies face when trying to design APIs for web developers to use.
-In this talk, Yehuda highlighted Google's recently announced [Polymer Project](http://www.polymer-project.org/) as a good example of the right way to push the web platform forward.
+Yehuda Katz recently gave a talk entitled ["The Future of the Client-Side Web"](https://www.youtube.com/watch?v=EcyxXPILO8E) in which he detailed the current challenges that web standards bodies face when trying to design APIs for web developers to use.
+In this talk, Yehuda also highlighted Google's recently announced [Polymer Project](http://www.polymer-project.org/) as a good example of the right way to push the web platform forward.

 Polymer provides a "low enough" level API that gives web developers the power to redefine the way they write markup using the power of newer features coming to JavaScript in [ES6](http://tc39wiki.calculist.org/es6/).
 The specifics of the implementation aren't relevant to what I want to say here, but Yehuda does a great job covering the details at a high level in the video; I suggest you watch it if they interest you.